ikmb/outbreak-monitoring/README.md

 This pipeline performs preprocessing of short reads to be used in Outbreak Monitoring.
 * Read trimming and cleaning (Trimmomatic)
 * Taxonomic assignment using bloom filters
+* Fall-back taxonomic assignment using Pathoscope 2.0.6 (in cases where bloom filters fail)

 ## Executing the pipeline

 The pipeline starts from a folder (should contain PE FastQ files), generates a Fastqc report, performs adapter trimming (Nextera) and finally runs a subset of 1Mio reads against a set of bloom filters for species identification.

 `nextflow -c nextflow.config run main.nf --folder /path/to/reads`

+Note: This pipeline cannot be executed directly from gitlab as it requires certain files from the project to be local (the bloom filters).

 ## Reading the output